bakx/ServerProtection/Readme.md

 The current builds are focusing on Windows (Server) where ideally it should get installed to run as a Windows service.

 ## **Api**
 To support a wide range of machines the *api* project is split up between 2 projects.
+Only one of these has to be installed.
+They both come with a matching plug-in.

-Based on experience the **SP.Api.Https** project is flexible and can be hosted through IIS or other webservers that can host .NET Core.
+**SP.Api.Https** uses the REST protocol and can be hosted through IIS or other webservers that can host .NET Core.
 To support higher load it's recommended to use the **SP.Api.gRPC** project instead, which can be installed as a Windows Service.

 ### **SP.Api.Https**
-The SP.Api.Https project contains the database that's used to store all data related to the project.
+The **SP.Api.Https** project uses the REST protocol and can be hosted through IIS or other webservers that can host .NET Core.
+It contains all the *api* calls required for the project to work and is responsible for storing and exposing the data.

 ### **SP.Api.gRPC**
-The SP.Api.gRPC project contains the database that's used to store all data related to the project and can be installed as a Windows Service.
+The **SP.Api.gRPC** project uses the gRPC protocol and can be hosted through IIS or other webservers that can host .NET Core, but also as a *Windows Service*.
+It contains all the *api* calls required for the project to work and is responsible for storing and exposing the data.

 It's recommended to use the **SP.Api.gRPC** instead of the **SP.Api.Https**.